-George Edward "Chief" Armstrong - Born July 6, 1930 in Skead, Ontario is a Canadian former ice Hockey right winger. scout and coach.
+George Edward "Chief" Armstrong - Born July 6, 1930 in Skead, Ontario - Died January 24, 2021 was a Canadian ice Hockey right winger. scout and coach.

 While attending Sudbury High School, Armstrong played on the Hockey team with Red McCarthy and Tim Horton.
 Inspired by a newspaper advertisement offering tryouts with the Copper Cliff Redmen of the Northern Ontario Junior Hockey Association (NOJHA), Armstrong convinced Horton and McCarthy to join him in trying out.
 They made the team and Armstrong began his junior Hockey career at age 16 in the 1946–47 season.
 He recorded six goals and five assists in nine games and caught the attention of scouts for the National Hockey League / NHL's Toronto Maple Leafs who added him to their protected list.
 He also played with the Prince Albert Blackhawks for part of that season.

 Armstrong quit school in grade 11 to focus on his Hockey career.